adinapoli/opencv-simple/README.md

   of successful completion or encourage type safety.
-In the example below, ``unsafeImread`` has signature ``unsafeImread :: FilePath -> CvImageFlag -> Image`` where ``Image`` is just a nice name for a ``CvMat*`` pointer (notice that we are currently using the C data structures, this hopefully we'll change if I succeed in implementing the RabbitMQ-driven binding mechanism).
+In the example below, ``unsafeImread`` has signature ``unsafeImread :: FilePath -> CvImageFlag -> Image`` where ``Image`` is just a nice name for a ``CvMat*`` pointer (notice that we are currently using the C data structures, this hopefully will change if I succeed in implementing the RabbitMQ-driven binding mechanism).
 Compare now with the safe function: ``imread :: FilePath -> CvImageFlag -> Maybe Image``